Forever Love (X Japan song)

 "Forever Love" is the fourteenth single by Japanese heavy metal band X Japan, released on July 8, 1996.

 Summary

 The song was written and composed by Yoshiki.
-An acoustic version appears on their album Dahlia.
+It appears on the soundtrack of the 1996 animated feature film X. An acoustic version appears on their November 1996 album Dahlia.

 The single has been reissued several times.
 On December 18, 1997, following the announcement of the band's breakup, a different mixed version was released with a live version of "Longing" (recorded at "The Last Live" concert) as a B-side.
 The original single was reissued again on July 22, 1998, after the death of guitarist hide.
 A single containing all previous versions (except original karaoke version), as well as a live recording (also recorded at "The Last Live" concert) of the song was released on July 11, 2001.

-Also in 2001, the song was used as background music in several commercials for the Japanese Liberal Democratic Party.
-LDP member Junichiro Koizumi, at that time the country's Prime Minister has expressed fondness for X Japan's music.
-"Forever Love" appears on the soundtrack of the 1996 animated feature film X.